Vidya-Vijay/Cyclistic-Ride-Share-Analysis/README.md

 📊 Generated insights and actionable recommendations to support business decisions.

 ## 💾 SQL Queries
-All SQL queries used for analysis are in the file
+All SQL queries used for analysis are in the file ['Queries.sql'] (./Queries.sql).

 ## 📈 Key Insights
 🚲 Members account for 88.64% of rides (378K trips), casual riders 11.36% (48K trips).